NicholasChua/NicholasChua/_posts/2024-05-30-start-up-scale-up-4-4.md

 ## Journey

 **TL;DR**: We trusted Jamf to protect our devices and identity, and we were not disappointed.
+We implemented Zero-Touch Deployment.
 We also achieved SOC II Type 2 compliance, a great achievement for us, as it was a testament to the hard work that we had put in over the past three years.

 ### Introduction